Black Bean Brownies – the ultra fudgy and decadent chocolate treat.

 Edit: Thank you to everyone who has been asking…

-After more than a year in the works, Katie’s second cookbook, Hello Breakfast! is finally available!
+After more than a year in the works, Katie’s NEW Cookbook is finally available!

 I know what you’re thinking.

 But what if the deep, dark, rich, chocolate brownie is the healthy brownie?

 She came home with no brownies left… but with five requests for the black bean brownie recipe!

 Trust me.
 You’ll get cardboard.